Jitters (band): Quartet (2003–2007)

 In October 2005, Vial left Jitters in order to devote more time to Hair Peace Salon, where he sang lead vocals and played guitar.
 He was replaced by Ivan Barzenka, who had previously played in the bands Rosary, Paparis, Port Mone, and Па Глазам.
 In the spring of 2006, Jitters invited a new drummer, Pavel Kudrin, to record the EP Pick Me Up.
 Luckov remained with the band as a touring drummer.

 Jitters spent 2006 playing frequent concerts and touring with Hair Peace Salon, Open Space, and Milque Twins.

 Together with Hair Peace Salon, they played the Polish festivals Rock bez Igły in Tychy, and Fiesta Borealis in Olecko.

 In 2007, Karman joined Hair Peace Salon, and the two bands released the split album Split Before, Together Now, which combined Pick Me Up with Hair Peace Salon's Gipsy.

-Music critic Alena Sobolevskaya from the Muzykalnaya Gazeta, in reviewing the album, wrote "The collective captivates with very intelligent but interesting and bold energy.
+Music critic Alena Sobolevskaya from Muzykalnaya Gazeta, in reviewing the album, wrote "The collective captivates with very intelligent but interesting and bold energy.
 Hooligan vocals insistently crawl through the ears, very confident arrangements give a pleasure".